shamy1st/java-collections/README.md

 * like an array, but no size limit.
 * slower than LinkedList because a lot of shifting while remove.
 * better than LinkedList for storing and accessing data.
+* increments 50% of current array if the number of elements exceeds from its capacity.

         public class ArrayList<E> extends AbstractList<E>
                 implements List<E>, RandomAccess, Cloneable, java.io.Serializable